A Computational Theory and Semi-Supervised Algorithm for Clustering: A Computational Theory for Clustering

 \begin{definition}[Anomaly] A grouping of interest represented by a gestalt law is perceived by the Helmholtz principle when it is unexpected to happen (i.e. its expectation of occurrence is $<1$) in uniform random noise.
 Any observation that is unexpected to occur with respect to this grouping is perceived, by the same principle, to be an anomaly. \end{definition}

 Anomalies, according to this definition can be computed precisely, and an algorithm under a particular representation of Euclidean distance from the median is provided by \citet{nassir2021anomaly}.
 This not only provides us with a classification but also a score defining the degree of anomalousness.
-Hence, clusters being simply the complement of the set of anomalies in the data are also computable and have an associated score.
-This also satisfies a third constraint that is taken as an assumption: \emph{what is computed must have parameters or thresholds that adapt to the data, and are not fixed unless they are universally useable}.
-This is reasonable to assume since data sets, and indeed clusters within data sets, can vary in terms of numbers, size, density or shape and an algorithm needs to be able to best adapt to such differences.
+Hence, clusters being simply the complement of the set of anomalies in the data are also computable and each example has an associated score.
+This also provides us another constraint: \emph{what is computed must have parameters or thresholds that adapt to the data, and are not fixed unless they are universally useable}.
+This is reasonable to assume since data sets, and indeed clusters within data sets, can vary in terms of numbers, size, density or shape and an algorithm needs to be able to best handle and adapt to such differences.
 However, the constraint is unlikely to be universally satisfied across all data sets due to the range of possible data distributions and the specificity of each adaptation.

-The clustering process is approached from the perspective of removing anomalies as it provides a more intuitive and appreciable framework.
-This viewpoint allows for easier understanding and handling of the subject and algorithms, emphasising that points classified as not belonging to any group are considered anomalies.
+The clustering process is approached from the perspective of removing anomalies as opposed to forming groups, as it provides a more intuitive and appreciable framework.
+This viewpoint allows for simpler understanding and handling of the subject and algorithms, emphasising that points classified as not belonging to any group are considered anomalies.

-Gestalt groupings play an important role since clustering is often described as finding natural groupings in the data.
-(Figure \ref{fig:1d_gaussian_y_true} illustrates some examples of `natural' clusters by proximity.)
-Thus, it can be argued that satisfactory clustering results are not completely aribtrary, in that though a staggeringly large number of possible cluster outputs can be returned, it is only a relative few that are acceptable.
-Thus, the groupings that we care about and consider natural are limited and are conjectured to include grouping by the gestalt laws such as proximity, good continuity and similarity.
-These groupings should agree with what the common man sees and believes to be true. \emph{Clustering is in the eye of the beholder} is an old adage, but the eye being human is constrained by only perceiving certain patterns that correspond to prior grouping laws of interest.